PainterQubits/datalogs/docs/usage.md

 ## Background

 DataLogger is Python package to log array and dictionary data from scientific experiments.
-These logs are stored in files (NetCDF for array data and JSON for dictionary data).
+These logs are stored in files (netCDF for array data and JSON for dictionary data).
 The log files are organized within a nested directory structure and tagged with metadata, such as timestamp or optionally a commit ID from a [ParamDB] database.

-The original purpose of DataLogger was to store logs from graph calibrations, where directories correspond to nodes in a graph, so the examples are based on this application.
+The original purpose of DataLogger was to store logs from graph calibration experiments, where directories correspond to nodes in a graph, so the examples below are based on this application.
 However, the core functionality is very general.

 ## Logger Setup

 ### Root Logger

-To log data, we first have to create a root {py:class}`Logger` object, passing the name of the root directory.
+To log data, we first have to create a root {py:class}`Logger` object, passing the path (either relative or absolute) to the root directory.
+This directory will be created if it does not exist.

 ```{jupyter-execute}
 from datalogger import Logger